swannodette/swannodette.github.com/_posts/2013-02-08-the-simply-typed-lambda-calculus-in-20-lines-redux.md

 {% include JB/setup %}

-Some time ago on my old blog I showed the simply typed lambda calculus in core.logic with no explanation.
+Some time ago on my old blog I showed the simply typed lambda calculus in core.logic with no explanation based on some Prolog code I found on StackOverflow.
 I'd like to revisit that meager post with a much more detailed exposition of the ideas behind that code.
 I recommend setting up [core.logic]() with [Clojure](http://clojure.org) or $\alpha$Kanren with your favorite Scheme (I like [Chez](http://scheme.com)) so that you can follow along where relevant.

 Thanks to [Nada Amin's](http://github.com/namin) work, core.logic now supports [Nominal Logic Programming](http://arxiv.org/abs/cs/0609062)